fxue-casc/fxue-casc.github.io/index.md

 - Feng Xue and Anatoly Yagola.
 Analysis of point-target detection performance based on ATF and TSF.
 Infrared Physics & Technology, vol. 52, no. 5, pp. 166–173, Sep.
 2009. <a href="/infrared_2009.pdf">[pdf]</a>
 - Feng Xue, Lelin Cao and Wei Zhang.
 Research on effect of PSF upon point-target detec- tion performance.
 Supplement of Infrared and Laser Engineering, vol. 36, pp. 177–181, Sep.
 2007. (in Chinese)

+### Conference papers
+- Feng Xue and Thierry Blu.
+A proximal point analysis of some primal-dual splitting al- gorithms.
+In Proc. of the 45th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Barcelona, Spain, May 4–8, 2020, submitted.
+- Feng Xue and Thierry Blu.
+Some alternating direction methods of multipliers revisited for constrained total variation minimization.
+In Proc. of the 45th IEEE International Confer- ence on Acoustics, Speech and Signal Processing (ICASSP), Barcelona, Spain, May 4–8, 2020, submitted.
+- Feng Xue and Thierry Blu.
+On the degrees of freedom in total variation minimization.
+In Proc. of the 45th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Barcelona, Spain, May 4–8, 2020, to appear.
+- Feng Xue, Jizhou Li and Thierry Blu.
+An iterative SURE-LET deconvolution algorithm based on BM3D denoiser.
+In Proc. of the IEEE International Conference on Image Processing (ICIP), Taipei, Taiwan, September 22–25, 2019, pp. 1795–1799.
+- Feng Xue, Thierry Blu, Jiaqi Liu and Xia Ai.
+A novel GCV-based criterion for parameter selection in image deconvolution.
+In Proc. of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Calgary, Alberta, Canada, April 15–20, 2018, pp. 1403–1407.
+- Feng Xue, Thierry Blu, Jiaqi Liu and Xia Ai.
+Recursive evaluation of SURE for total vari- ation denoising.
+In Proc. of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Calgary, Alberta, Canada, April 15–20, 2018, pp. 1338–1342
+- Jizhou Li, Feng Xue and Thierry Blu.
+Accurate 3D PSF estimation from a wide-field microscopy image.
+In Proc. of the IEEE International Symposium on Biomedical Imaging (ISBI), Washington, D.C., USA, April 04–07, 2018, pp. 501–504.
+- Jizhou Li, Feng Xue, Thierry Blu.
+Gaussian blur estimation for photon-limited images.
+In Proc. of the IEEE International Conference on Image Processing (ICIP), Beijing, China, Septem- ber 17–20, 2017, pp. 495–499.
+- Feng Xue, Lian Xue and Jiaqi Liu.
+A family of risk estimators as criteria for PSF estima- tion: from SURE to GCV.
+In Proc. of the IEEE International Conference on Image Processing (ICIP), Beijing, China, September 17–20, 2017, pp. 2428–2432.
+- Feng Xue, Hanjie Pan, Xin Liu, Hongyan Liu and Jiaqi Liu.
+Optimization of regulariza- tion parameter for sparse reconstruction based on predictive risk estimate.
+In Proc. of the IEEE International Conference on Image Processing (ICIP), Beijing, China, September 17–20, 2017, pp. 1442–1446.
+- Feng Xue, Lu Gao, Xin Liu and Jiaqi Liu.
+SURE-based optimization of image restoration for optical sensing.
+In Proc.
+SPIE, vol. 10462, International Conference on Applied Op- tics and Photonics, China (AOPC) 2017: Optical Sensing and Imaging Technology and Applications, Beijing, China, June 06–09, 2017, 104621P.
+- Feng Xue, Hanjie Pan, Runhui Wu, Xin Liu and Jiaqi Liu.
+Optimization of compound regularization parameters based on Stein’s unbiased risk estimate.
+In Proc. of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), New Orleans, USA, March 05–09, 2017, pp. 4591–4595.
+- Feng Xue, Peng Liu, Jiaqi Liu, Xin Liu and Hongyan Liu.
+SURE-based optimal selection of regularization parameter for total variation deconvolution.
+Proc. of the 6-th IEEE Inter- national Conference on Industrial Technology and Management, Cambridge University, UK, March 07–10, 2017, pp. 176–180.

 ```markdown
 Syntax highlighted code block